Bible103

 A.THINK ABOUT SOME WAYS THAT CREATION IS “PROFITABLE.”
 For example:

-1.Since God is outside creation, God alone is Dependable
+1.Since God is outside creation, God alone is dependable

 2.Creation shows us the power and wonder of God.